Insurance can be a confusing topic, but it's important to make sure you have the coverage you need.

 Joint first-to-die life insurance

-A joint first-to-die policy pays out upon the death of the first of the two policyholders.
+A joint first-to-die policy pays out upon the death of the first insured person.
 Once the insurer issues the benefit, the coverage ends.
-The surviving spouse will have to look for a new policy if they still need coverage.
+The surviving spouse must seek a new policy if they still need coverage.

-Income replacement and debt management are two primary reasons why couples buy a first-to-die policy.
-The surviving spouse can use the proceeds of the policy to replace the lost income.
-As an income replacement tool, this policy works really well when both partners have similar incomes.
+Income replacement and debt management are two primary reasons couples buy a first-to-die policy.
+The surviving spouse can use the policy proceeds to replace the lost income.
+This policy works well as an income replacement tool when both partners have similar incomes.

 If your spouse is not the primary earner, using this policy for debt management makes good financial sense.
 How would they be able to afford monthly installments after you are gone?
-The payout can help your surviving spouse pay off the mortgage and other debts.
+The payout can help your surviving spouse repay the mortgage and other debts.

 Joint last-to-die life insurance

-A last-to-die policy pays out after the death of the second spouse.
-Most couples name their children as the beneficiary, but you are free to name anyone.
+A last-to-die policy provides life insurance coverage that pays out after the second spouse’s death.
+Most couples name their children as beneficiaries, but you can name anyone.

 With a term plan, your beneficiary will receive the death benefit only if both of you pass away during the policy term.
 Whether your last-to-die insurance is term or permanent, the surviving partner must continue paying the premiums to keep the policy active.

 The primary use of joint last-to-die insurance is estate preservation.
-Your heirs can use the proceeds of the policy to pay estate taxes and other legal fees associated with estate distribution.
-You may also want to consider it if you want to leave a legacy for your children or grandchildren or a bequest to a charity or place of worship.
+Your heirs can use the policy proceeds to pay estate taxes and other legal fees associated with estate distribution.
+You may also want to consider whether you’ll leave a legacy for your children or grandchildren or a bequest to a charity or place of worship.

 So, which one is right for you and your spouse — two separate policies or a joint policy?